denevell/Natch/README.md

 ### 0.2 Tech tasks
 * List posts without needing to be logged in
-* What happens when main post in thread is deleted but the children remain?
 * ~~Figure out how to relate user to post.~~
 * ~~Return UserEntity when logged in~~
 * ~~Create a method to delete all posts for testing and update list posts test~~

 ### Backlog

+* Tech task ###: Json auto generated docs
+* Tech task ###: We're not closing the entity managers when we return with bad user input in models - memory problem.
+* Tech task ###: Re-enable db locking
-* Tech task: Entity bean null / blank problem?
+* Tech task ##: Entity bean null / blank problem?
-* Tech task: Decide whether to use entity query classes - if so test them.
+* Tech task #: Decide whether to use entity query classes - if so test them.
-* Tech task: Re-enable db locking
-* Tech task: Speed improvements?
+* Test task #: Tests for post resources adapters
-* Tech task: Intercept json parsing errors and return 400s: register, login
+* Tech task #: Intercept json parsing errors and return 400s: register, login
-* Tech task: Eclipse gradle integration
+* Tech task #: Speed improvements?
-* Tech task: We're not closing the entity managers when we return with bad user input in models
-* Test task: Tests for post resources adapters
 * ~~Test task: Junit tests in a war using normal classes?
 Jacksons xc and persistence in the war libs seems to have solved it~~
 * ~~Tech task: Use JPA from java se.~~
 * ~~Tech task: Stop the jpa unknown entity problem~~